Dr. Alan Carles

 Dr. Ogada holds a Ph.D. in Zoology from Rhodes University in South Africa.
 Currently she is Assistant Director of Africa Programs for the Peregrine Fund, a US-based NGO specializing in research and conservation of birds of prey.
 She is a member of the Bird Committee, co-Editor of Scopus, and Chairman of the Raptor Working Group of Nature Kenya.

 Dr. Siro Masinde

-Dr. Masinde holds a DSc. in Systematic Botany from the University of Muenster, Germany.
-He has authored 20 publications and is a member of the Association for Taxonomic Study of Tropical Africa (AETFAT), International Asclepiad Society and Systematics Association (UK).
-He has been a member of the EANHS since 1991.
-He is currently a Senior Research Scientist at the East African Herbarium, National Museums of Kenya.
+Dr. Masinde holds a PhD in Systematic Botany from the University of Muenster, Germany and a BEd (Sc) from Kenyatta University.
+He has co/authored several scientific publications and is a member of several professional associations.
+He is a Research Associate at the Royal Botanic Gardens, Kew, London and has served as the Regional Coordinator for Africa at ITHAKA, a US non-profit organization, helping the global academic and research community take advantage of information technologies.
+He has been a member of the EANHS since 1991 and is currently a Senior Research Scientist at the National Museums of Kenya.

 Ms. Wakini Ndegwa

 Ms. Wakini Ndegwa Holds BA (Hons) Geography from Oxford University.
 She has worked in UNEP in the Energy Department, Commercial Bank of Africa, The African Mecantile Banking Company Limited, Mercantile Finance Ltd and National Industrial Credit Bank Limited.
 Currently she is the Director of Kahuho Holdings Limited, a private family investment company with interests in the financial and property sectors.
 She is a life member of the EANHS and has interest in the preservation of natural resources.